eMoflon/benchmarx/README.md

 # benchmarx
 Infrastructure for implementing benchmarx: benchmarks for bidirectional transformation (bx) tools.
 Also contains a collection of example benchmarx and test runners for various and diverse bx tools.

+## Running the benchmarx without getting your fingers dirty

+We have a plug and play (via remote desktop) Share virtual machine available from:  http://is.ieis.tue.nl/staff/pvgorp/share/?page=ConfigureNewSession&vdi=Ubuntu12LTS_BenchmarX.vdi

 ## How to setup and execute the benchmarx

 1. Clone this repo:  `git clone https://github.com/eMoflon/benchmarx.git benchmarx`
 2. Download the latest version of the **Eclipse Modeling Tools**  for your platform.
-Currently this is: http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neon1a
-3. Install the latest version of the Xtend (https://eclipse.org/xtend/) Eclipse plugin.
-Currently this is: http://download.eclipse.org/modeling/tmf/xtext/updates/composite/releases/
-4. Install the latest version of the eMoflon (www.emoflon.org) Eclipse plugin.
-Currently this is:  https://emoflon.github.io/eclipse-plugin/beta/updatesite/
+Currently tested for: http://www.eclipse.org/downloads/packages/eclipse-modeling-tools/neon3
-5. Start Eclipse in a workspace of your choice and import all Eclipse projects from the working tree of the benchmarx git repository you just cloned.
-You should have 6 projects in your workspace with no compilation errors.
-Note that some Xtend code is used in the projects so ensure that the encoding for your Eclipse workspace is UTF-8.
+3. Start Eclipse in a workspace of your choice and import the Eclipse project **BenchmarxFamiliesToPersons** from the working tree of the benchmarx git repository you just cloned.
-6. Choose the tools you want to execute by appropriately manipulating `/BenchmarxFamiliesToPersons/src/org/benchmarx/examples/familiestopersons/testsuite/FamiliesToPersonsTestCase.java/tools()`.
+4. Choose the tools you want to execute by appropriately manipulating `/BenchmarxFamiliesToPersons/src/org/benchmarx/examples/familiestopersons/testsuite/FamiliesToPersonsTestCase.java/tools()`.
-7. (Optional) If you want to setup the bx tool BiGUL, then work through `/BenchmarxFamiliesToPersons/src/org/benchmarx/examples/familiestopersons/implementations/bigul/README-SETUP` to do this.
+5. (Optional) If you want to setup the bx tool BiGUL, then you'll have to work through `/BenchmarxFamiliesToPersons/src/org/benchmarx/examples/familiestopersons/implementations/bigul/README-SETUP` to do this.
-8. Choose the project **BenchmarxFamiliesToPersons** and select "Run As/JUnit Test" to execute the benchmarx "Families to Persons" for all tools chosen in Step 5.
+6. Choose the project **BenchmarxFamiliesToPersons** and select "Run As/JUnit Test" to execute the benchmarx "Families to Persons" for all tools chosen in Step 5.
-9. You can compare your results with `/BenchmarxFamiliesToPersons/results/TestResults.xlsx`.
+7. You can compare your results with `/BenchmarxFamiliesToPersons/results/TestResults.xlsx`.

 ## How to extend the benchmarx by adding a new implementation (and/or new test cases!)